Just like you, as new parents, and also as healthcare providers, safety was our number one priority when we decided to share our sleeper with mothers.

 Our initial prototype had a buckle restraint which we subsequently removed after we discovered that it restricted our daughter's movement.
 We saw firsthand how a restraint could entrap an active baby, who is able to roll around, in an uncomfortable position and increase the baby’s risk of strangulation.
 Unfortunately, this has happened in the past with some sleep positioners that were recalled from the market because they caused some babies' death!

-The AAP also claims that aspiration does not cause SIDS.
-This claim is based on evidence from autopsy reports on babies who died from SIDS.
+Aspiration is the medical term for food entering the lungs.
+This can sometimes happen during reflux of milk or food.
+The current claims that aspiration does not cause SIDS is based on autopsy reports on babies who died from SIDS.

-The pathologists will rather make this convenient diagnosis of asphyxia, even when food is discovered in the windpipe and lungs since they cannot be sure of when the food entered the lungs; Did the aspiration happen before or after death?
-Was the aspiration due to resuscitation?
+The pathologists often make this convenient diagnosis of asphyxia, even when food is discovered in the windpipe and lungs since they cannot be sure of when the food entered the lungs; Did the aspiration happen before or after death?

-Mothers, if the pathologists are hesitant to write “aspiration,” as the cause of SIDS, because they can’t be certain if the aspiration was the cause or effect of death, doesn't mean that aspiration cannot cause SIDS!
-If you’ve seen a baby turn blue and pale after choking on food, you will know that reflux isn't harmless.
+Pathologists are thus hesitant to write “aspiration,” as the cause of SIDS, because they can’t be certain if the aspiration was the cause or effect of death.
+This however, doesn't mean that aspiration cannot cause SIDS.
+If you’ve ever seen a baby turn blue and pale after choking on food, you will know that aspiration isn't harmless.
+We believe that aspiration from reflux is one of the silent causes of SIDS that continues to be underreported.

 The current sleeper fabric cover is hypoallergenic, waterproof and safe.
 We’re constantly looking at ways to improve our product's comfort, and we’re currently working on a thicker crease-free fabric that will also be as safe for your baby.